 For state and local pensions, the unfunded pension obligation has increased from $292 billion in 2007 to $1.9 trillion today.

 The corporate pensions don’t look much better.
-Of the 200 largest pension plans in the S&P 500 companies (based on assets), 186 are not fully funded.
+Of the 200 most massive pension plans in the S&P 500 companies (based on assets), 186 are not fully funded.
 These companies face a $382 billion funding gap.
 The switch to 401(k)s in recent decades alleviates the problem somewhat, but it still exists.

-I’m an immigrant so I automatically know everything there is to know about this topic.
-No, I actually don’t.
+I’m an immigrant, so I automatically know everything there is to know about this topic.
+No, I don’t.
 While I’ve kept a close eye on the previous two areas, I must admit I’ve been lax on monitoring immigration.
-My family has already been put through the wringer by the immigration process so I pushed immigration to the back-burner of my mind.
+My family has already been put through the wringer by the immigration process, so I pushed immigration to the back-burner of my mind.

 Let’s see what the Trustees Report has to say about immigration.

-Politics aside, this headline does not encourage me to be bullish about immigration levels in the near future.
+Politics aside, this headline does not encourage me to be bullish about immigration levels shortly.

-Given the amount of unknowns here, I’m not going to go with my gut (immigration will decrease).
+Given the number of unknowns here, I’m not going to go with my gut (immigration will decrease).
 Instead, let’s call this a big wildcard.